 However, we do know that other forms of contraception carry less risk.
 When it comes to pregnancy, menstrual cycles and your health in general, it is always better to go with the safer option.
 There are simply too many variables in these instances to risk using the option that has more potential for causing problems.

-Regular contraceptive pills, such as Yasmin or Cilest, are more often prescribed than the morning after pill because they use lower hormone levels to get the job done.
+Regular contraceptive pills, such as Yasmin or Cilest, are more often commonly prescribed than the morning after pill because they use lower hormone levels to get the job done.
 The high levels of hormones associated with the morning after pill are a lot more likely to cause unwanted side effects.
-While these side effects may be minor, it is certainly safer to take the contraceptive pill instead.
+While these side effects may be minor, it is undoubtedly safer to take the contraceptive pill instead.
 You may not always have a choice, but when you do, you need to choose the safer option.